-Hong Kong’s private healthcare sector is one of the most expensive in the world and there are no limits to what healthcare providers can charge.
+Hong Kong's private healthcare sector is one of the most expensive in the world and there are no limits to what healthcare providers can charge.
 Moreover, expatriates are often referred towards the most expensive options.
-Here are 5 tips to help reduce your healthcare costs in Hong Kong; tips which can be very useful if you are not covered by the Cadillac Plan of health insurance policies.
+Here are 5 tips to help reduce your healthcare costs in Hong Kong; tips that can be very useful if you are not covered by the Cadillac Plan of health insurance policies.

 1. Health Insurance

 It is highly recommended to have good medical coverage in Hong Kong.
-If your employer does not provide international inpatient and outpatient coverage or you simply can’t afford paying for it yourself, your second best option is inpatient-only coverage.
+If your employer does not provide international inpatient and outpatient coverage or you simply can't afford to pay for it yourself, your second best option is inpatient-only coverage.
 Your premium will be much lower and you will still be covered for potential hospitalizations and serious medical emergencies.

 2. Hospital Room Type

 The best way to reduce your hospital medical bills is to choose a standard room (from 4 to 6 patients) instead of a private or semi-private room.
 In Hong Kong, hospital fees are charged separately from physician fees which are proportional to the room type.
 In other words, the more expensive the room, the higher the physicians' fees, and this is the case even if the level of care is the same.

 3. Healthcare Practitioners

-Just like for the real estate sector, the closer you are to Central and the affluent neighborhoods, the higher the medical fees are.
+Just like for the real estate sector, the closer you are to Central and affluent neighborhoods, the higher the medical fees are.
 When looking for healthcare practitioners, bear in mind that professionals working in places such as Wan Chai, Causeway Bay or Tsim Sha Tsui can be 50% less expensive.

 4. Medical Tourism